-Home » Recipes » Dessert » Vegan Espresso Brownies
+Home » Recipes » Dessert » Espresso Brownies

-These vegan espresso brownies are a unique twist on the traditional recipe, using healthier ingredients.
-They're made in just one bowl and they’re every bit as gooey and delicious as the original!
+These rich espresso brownies are a unique twist on the traditional recipe, using healthier ingredients.
+Made in just one bowl, they’re every bit as gooey and delicious as the original, with bold coffee flavor in every bite.

 If you love starting your day with a hot mocha in hand, then these espresso brownies are for you.
 With espresso powder and coffee beans, these brownies are heavy on the coffee flavor.
-But even if you’re not a big fan of coffee, you will flip for this healthy espresso brownie recipe.
+But even if you’re not a big fan of coffee, you will flip for this espresso brownies recipe (and these espresso cookies too).

 How can I be so confident?
 Well, leave the coffee beans out and the espresso in these brownies enhances the chocolate in the recipe, making the flavor deeper and richer, but not: whoa, these brownies are made with espresso!
 Without the coffee beans, you’ll simply get an intensely chocolatey, fudgy vegan brownie.

 Basically, these espresso brownies are out of this world delicious and they manage to be healthy too since they’re made with wholesome ingredients.
-Like my original fudgy gluten-free vegan brownies, they’re gluten-free, dairy-free, and totally vegan since we use flax eggs.
+A total win, right?

 Two stacked vegan espresso brownies